grahamcarman/docs/learn/airflow-scaling-workers.md

 #### Scheduler settings

-Scheduler settings control how the scheduler parses DAG files and creates DAG runs.
+[Scheduler config settings](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#scheduler) control how the scheduler parses DAG files and creates DAG runs.
 The associated environment variables for all parameters in this section are formatted as `AIRFLOW__SCHEDULER__PARAMETER_NAME`.

 - `min_file_process_interval`: The frequency that each DAG file is parsed, in seconds.
 Updates to DAGs are reflected after this interval.
 A low number increases scheduler CPU usage.
 If you have dynamic DAGs created by complex code, you can increase this value to improve scheduler performance.
 The default value is 30 seconds.